nf-osi/nf-metadata-dictionary/README.md

 ### Browse the metadata dictionary

-You can browse the metadata dictionary here: https://nf-osi.github.io/nf-metadata-dictionary/.
+One can browse the metadata dictionary here: https://nf-osi.github.io/nf-metadata-dictionary/.
 To see (unversioned) schema history prior to v1.0.0, please view the history in the https://github.com/nf-osi/NF_data_curator repository.

 ## Help